 Finding a taxi in Puerto Rico is usually no trouble.
-Cabs and shuttles are often found outside the main exits of tourist attractions or the front doors of hotels.
+Cabs and shuttles are often located outside the main exits of tourist attractions or hotels' front doors.

-Taxis can be hailed around town on the street or you can call one to come pick you up.
+Taxis can be hailed around town on the street, or you can call one to come to pick you up.
 Trips around San Juan are metered fares.
-Within areas designated as “tourist zones”, the rates are fixed and posted.
-There is an additional fee for luggage, late night and airport drop-offs.
+Within areas designated as “tourist zones,” the rates are fixed and posted.
 The fares are paid — cash only — to the drivers.
 Tolls and tips are not included.
+An additional fee for luggage, late-night, and airport drop-offs may be charged.

-Upon arriving at the airport, taxis are waiting outside Terminal B and C exits, or outside Terminal A on the Arrivals Level.
-The airport has taxi dispatchers that advise passengers about the costs of their trips before you get into a cab.
+Upon arriving at the airport, taxis are waiting outside Terminal B and C exits or Terminal A on the Arrivals Level.
+The airport has taxi dispatchers that advise passengers about the costs of their trips before they get into a cab.

-There are other fixed rates for travel between towns as well as points of interest outside the San Juan District if you want to take a day trip but would prefer not to rent a car of your own.
+There are other fixed rates for travel between towns and points of interest outside the San Juan District if you want to take a day trip but would prefer not to rent a car of your own.